 Sarah Tulivu, or Fong Yi, (ordained name), has trained in sitting meditation for the past 13 years, and Taiji & Qigong, for the past 11 years – within the tradition of Taiwanese Master, Waysun Liao.

-During that time, about 6 years were passed training full-time as a monk in a Tao Temple and monastery, with about 6-7 hours of practice per day.
+During that time, about 6 years were passed training full-time as a monk in a Tao Temple, with about 6-7 hours of practice per day.

-Before the Temple, she trained in the Buddhist tradition for two years in Nepal, then India and Thailand, sitting and serving a silent meditation retreat each month or two.
+Before the Temple, she trained quite intensively in the Buddhist tradition for two years in Nepal, then India and Thailand.

 Sarah Tulivu has been volunteering over the years in countries like: